telekom/mp-dccp/Documentation/driver-api/pm/devices.rst

 	is because all such devices are initially set to runtime-suspended with runtime PM disabled.

+	This feature also can be controlled by device drivers by using the ``DPM_FLAG_NO_DIRECT_COMPLETE`` and ``DPM_FLAG_SMART_PREPARE`` driver
+	power management flags.
+[Typically, they are set at the time the driver is probed against the device in question by passing them to the :c:func:`dev_pm_set_driver_flags` helper function.]
+If the first of these flags is set, the PM core will not apply the direct-complete procedure described above to the given device and, consequenty, to any of its ancestors.
+The second flag, when set, informs the middle layer code (bus types, device types, PM domains, classes) that it should take the return value of the ``->prepare`` callback provided by the driver into account and it may only return a positive value from its own ``->prepare`` callback if the driver's one also has returned a positive value.

     2. The ``->suspend`` methods should quiesce the device to stop it from performing I/O.  They also may save the device registers and put it into the appropriate low-power state, depending on the bus type the device is on, and they may enable wakeup events.

+	However, for devices supporting runtime power management, the ``->suspend`` methods provided by subsystems (bus types and PM domains in particular) must follow an additional rule regarding what can be done to the devices before their drivers' ``->suspend`` methods are called.
+	Namely, they may resume the devices from runtime suspend by calling :c:func:`pm_runtime_resume` for them, if that is necessary, but they must not update the state of the devices in any other way at that time (in case the drivers need to resume the devices from runtime suspend in their ``->suspend`` methods).
+In fact, the PM core prevents subsystems or drivers from putting devices into runtime suspend at these times by calling :c:func:`pm_runtime_get_noresume` before issuing the ``->prepare`` callback (and calling :c:func:`pm_runtime_put` after issuing the ``->complete`` callback).

     3. For a number of devices it is convenient to split suspend into the "quiesce device" and "save device state" phases, in which cases